 Examples of self-employment Workers’ Comp insurance

-Here are some examples of when different types of self-employed independent contractors might need workers’ comp:
+Here are some examples of when different types of self-employed or sole proprietors might need workers’ comp:

 Your outdoor yoga practice is taking off, so you expand your classes to include more students.
 You have a friend who is also a yoga teacher, and you ask her to teach with you so you can give individual attention to your students.

-Businesses know that the courts are likely to order them to pay, even though you're an independent contractor — unless they buy workers' comp for you or you have sole proprietor workers' compensation for yourself.
+Businesses know that the courts will likely order them to pay, even though you're an independent contractor — unless they buy workers' comp for you or you have sole proprietor workers' compensation for yourself.

-It’s legal for a company to refuse to hire you as an independent contractor unless you have workers’ comp.
+It’s legal for a company to refuse to hire an independent contractor who doesn’t have workers’ comp

-There are also benefits to buying workers’ comp for yourself
+There are benefits to buying workers’ comp for yourself

-If you get hurt at work and have workers' comp, you won't need to use your personal health insurance to cover your medical costs.
-That can save you time arguing with your insurance company for reimbursement for every expense.
+If you get hurt at work and have workers' comp, you won't need to use your health insurance to cover your medical costs.

-Even if you’re medical insurance provides coverage for your treatment expenses, it won't cover any of your lost wages.
+Even if your medical insurance covers your treatment expenses, it won't cover any of your lost wages.
 Workers' comp can help with that.

 What is the sole proprietor Workers’ Comp exemption?

-In some states, you can get a sole proprietor workers' compensation exemption.
+You can get a sole proprietor workers' compensation exemption in some states.

 You won’t have to pay for workers’ comp coverage, but you might have to pay out of pocket to cover your expenses if you get hurt at work.

-General liability covers you in case someone other than you or an employee gets hurt or their property is damaged through your work.
-It's also called slip-and-fall insurance because it covers medical costs if someone gets hurt at your shop or office.
+General liability covers you in case someone other than you or an employee gets hurt or your work damages their property.
+It's also called slip-and-fall or premise liability insurance because it can cover medical costs if someone gets hurt at your shop or office.